Ukrainian President Zelenskyy will meet Biden at the White House today

 Updated December 21, 2022 at 1:00 AM ET

-Ukrainian President Volodymyr Zelenskyy will visit President Biden at the White House on Wednesday and address a joint session of Congress in a trip aimed at underscoring U.S. support for the country as Russia's war against its neighbor drags on.
+Ukrainian President Volodymyr Zelenskyy will visit President Biden at the White House on Wednesday and will address Congress in a trip aimed at underscoring U.S. support for the country as Russia's war against its neighbor drags on.

 During the visit, Biden will announce nearly $2 billion in new security aid, including a Patriot surface-to-air missile battery, a senior administration official told reporters on a conference call.
 The United States will train Ukraine's military how to use the Patriot in a third country, the official said, noting it will take time before it is operational in Ukraine.